Munther Isaac

-Munther Isaac (born 1979) is a Palestinian pastor, author, and theologian based in the West Bank.
+Munther Isaac (born 1979) is a Palestinian Christian pastor, author, and theologian based in the West Bank.
 For some time, Isaac has vocally criticized the Israeli government's treatment of Palestinians and Christian Zionist support for Israel.
 He became more widely known throughout the world due to his activism during the Gaza war, including media appearances, speaking tours, and social media posts.
 In December 2023, his church's nativity scene depicting Jesus lying on a pile of rubble and his sermon "Christ in the Rubble: A Liturgy of Lament" went viral.
 It became the title of a 2025 book, Christ in the Rubble: Faith, the Bible, and the Genocide in Gaza.

 Raised in Beit Sahour, he completed a PhD at the Oxford Centre for Mission Studies, later becoming the director of the Christ at the Checkpoint conference and the academic dean of Bethlehem Bible College.
 Ordained to the Evangelical Lutheran Church in Jordan and the Holy Land in 2016, he currently pastors two churches, including the Christmas Lutheran Church in Bethlehem.
 Considered a prominent Palestinian theologian and pastor, Isaac has published several books, including The Other Side of the Wall: A Palestinian Christian Narrative of Lament and Hope (2020).

 Early life and education

 Isaac was born in 1979 in Beit Sahour, Palestine, into an Orthodox Christian family.
 As a child, Isaac lived through the First Intifada and witnessed protests and curfews.
 He recalls Israeli soldiers seizing residents' possessions in Beit Sahour, including his family's car, in response to a tax strike the residents organized.
+He first joined the Bethlehem Evangelical Presbyterian Church at the age of 10.

 Isaac has childhood memories of Christmas shopping in Jerusalem, a city which the Israeli government no longer allows him to visit.
 As an adult, he witnessed the building of the West Bank barrier, which divides Bethlehem from Jerusalem and requires Palestinians to apply for permits to travel through Israeli military checkpoints between the two cities.
 Due to his pro-Palestine activism, Isaac's permit to travel has been cancelled by the Israeli government.

 When the Second Intifada began, Isaac was studying civil engineering at Birzeit University.
 The Israeli military's response to the Second Intifada angered Isaac, leading him to search for a way to help fellow Palestinians.
 He decided to study theology, completing an MA at Westminster Theological Seminary and a PhD at the Oxford Centre for Mission Studies.